FOSS-Community/wand/README.md

 It duplicates objects i.e. creates copies of its own and so does the 'cp' command in linux terminal.
 It copies files/directories in linux terminal.

-Usage : `$ geminio /path/to/source /path/to/destination`
+Usage : `$ wand geminio /path/to/source /path/to/destination`

 **Cheers!**